cake-lier/eumas-toolkit-demo/README.md

 You can now browse the distributed hypermedia workspace from the following entry point: http://localhost:8082/workspaces/manufacturing#workspace

 6. Since the environment platform is now running, the JaCaMo platform containing the agents needs to be started.
-Use the command ```./gradlew agents:runHypermediaAgents``` in a different shell from the one you used for the Docker command.
+Use the command ```./gradlew hypermedia-agents:runAgents``` in a different shell from the one you used for the Docker command.
 7. The system has now finished running, so we can examine its logs.

 ## Clean-up